Aanderssonn/MachineLearningNotebooks/README.md

-# MachineLearningNotebooks
+# Machine Learning Notebooks
 A collection of jupyter notebooks, used for learning and implementing ML algorithms.

+## Literature

+Raschka, Mirjalili -- Python Machine Learning